marwahsparsh24/Air-Quality/README.md

 # Air-Quality
-This repository contains the code and resources for predicting PM2.5 levels for location Miami-Fort Lauderdale-Miami Beach from 2022 Jan to 2023 Decusing air quality data from OpenAQ.
+This repository contains the code and resources for predicting PM2.5 levels for location Miami-Fort Lauderdale-Miami Beach from 2022 Jan to 2023 Dec using air quality data from OpenAQ.
 It includes data collection, preprocessing, and modeling scripts along with analysis and visualizations.
 The project aims to forecast PM2.5 levels and provide insights into air pollution trends.

 ## pre-requisites